rails/rails/guides/source/migrations.md

 end
 ```

-By default, +create_table+ will create a primary key called +id+.
+By default, `create_table` will create a primary key called `id`.
 You can change
-the name of the primary key with the +:primary_key+ option (don't forget to
+the name of the primary key with the `:primary_key` option (don't forget to
 update the corresponding model) or, if you don't want a primary key at all (for
-example for a HABTM join table), you can pass the option +:id => false+.
+example for a HABTM join table), you can pass the option `:id => false`.
 If you
 need to pass database specific options you can place an SQL fragment in the
-+:options+ option.
+`:options` option.
 For example,

 ```ruby
 create_table :products, :options => "ENGINE=BLACKHOLE" do |t|